mailgun/wordpress-plugin/readme.txt

   Mutates messages to use recipient variables syntax - see https://documentation.mailgun.com/user_manual.html#batch-sending for more info.

-  Should accept a list of `To` addressses.
+  Should accept a list of `To` addresses.

   Should *only* return `true` or `false`.